 How Many Classes Is Part-time?

-If you enroll in less than 12 credit hours in college, you’ll be considered a part-time student.
 As with full-time enrollment, this too can vary from one institution to another.
 Make sure you check your school’s policies so you understand your enrollment status and its implications.

 Advantages Of Being A Part-Time Student

 Going to school part-time can also help you earn in-state residency (and therefore in-state tuition, which can be useful if there is a significant difference).
-This is because you cannot get residency for most states while going to school full-time.
+This is because you cannot get residency in most states while going to school full-time.

 How Enrollment Status Impacts College Tuition

-In many cases, you must be considered a full-time student in order to be eligible for federal financial age.
 You may also be required to enroll as a full-time student to be eligible for certain state financial aid programs such as free tuition programs.

 Can You Be Both a Part-Time and A Full-Time Student?